marcodelapierre/nanopore-nf/README.md

 The pipeline requires [Nextflow](https://github.com/nextflow-io/nextflow) to run.
 Tests have been done with Nextflow version `19.04.1`.
-The standard profile assumes running on Zeus at Pawsey Supercomputing Centre.
+The standard profile assumes running on Zeus at Pawsey Supercomputing Centre and uses containerised software.

 ### Pipeline